 1.00 Introduction

-The Salt Lake City Mosquito Abatement District (SLCMAD) and the Mosquito Abatement District-Davis (MAD-D), here after referred to as the Districts are seeking qualified contractors to provide aerial pesticide application services along with a schedule of applicable costs for a three-year period beginning April 1, 2025 and ending on December 31, 2028.
-With a potential 2-year extension.
-For many years the SLCMAD and MAD-D have had a joint contract for aerial application services.
-This provides maximum service for the Districts and cost effectiveness for the Districts and the contactor.
+The Salt Lake City Mosquito Abatement District (SLCMAD) and the Mosquito Abatement District-Davis (MAD-D), here after referred to as the Districts, have created an interlocal entity known as the Davis-Salt Lake Aerial Spray Authority (D-SLASA).
+This spray authority is responsible for the aerial mosquito control applications (both larvicides and adulticides) of the two District.
+DSLASA is seeking qualified contractors to provide aerial pesticide application services along with a schedule of applicable costs for a three-year period beginning 1 April 2025 and ending on 31 December 2028.
+The contract may also be extended for an additional two years thereafter, reviewed annually..
+DSLASA provides maximum service for the Districts and cost effectiveness for both the contractor and also the Districts.
 The Districts also jointly own a hangar at the Ogden Regional Airport where aerial spray operation will be conducted.
+This facility will also be available to the contractor, at no cost during the active season (16 March through 14 October) and available for lease during the winter season (15 October through 15 March).

 1.02 Prospective Contractors may make inquiries concerning this Request for Qualifications (RFQ) to the contacts below.
 All communication related to this RFQ shall be directed to the contacts listed below.
 The Contractor should understand that verbal comments may be subject to misinterpretation and are in no way binding on the Contractor or the Districts.
 If questions arise concerning any aspect of this RFQ, the Contractor should request clarification in writing.
 A copy of this request, as well as the written response shall be provided to all Contractors receiving requests for qualifications on the project.